fivance/WinFix/README.md

 WinFix is a comprehensive PowerShell script that automates post-installation on Windows systems geared towards sysadmins, power users and anyone wanting clean, optimised and streamlined Windows experience.

 It's meant to reproduce ideal system setup.
-Hardened, minimal, performant.

-Idea was for it to be a single no bs script that can be run from anywhere.
+Idea was for it to be a single script that can be run from anywhere.

 > ⚙️ Note: This script is under active development — not production-grade yet.
 Treat it as a strong baseline and expect regular improvements.

-It leans on native PowerShell and thus should work on a wide range of modern Windows versions.
+It leans on PowerShell and thus should work on a wide range of modern Windows versions.

 ### 💡 Goal